Picosecond Timing-Planes for Future Collider Detectors: Introduction

 \subsection{Physics drivers for picosecond timing.}

-In addition to the general goal of trying to achieve timing precision that is commensurate with the spatial precision of trackers, picosecond timing bears directly on physics applications in a future collider.
+In addition to the general goal of achieving timing precision that is commensurate with the spatial precision of trackers, picosecond timing bears directly on physics applications in a future collider.
 We summarize some of these here, and address them in more detail in a later section.